adiwg/mdEditor-doc/dashboard.md

 ### Main menu

-The main menu contains several standard menu items that apply to areas of the mdEditor and context-specific menu items that will vary depending upon the type of record that is active.
+The main menu contains several standard menu items that apply to areas of the mdEditor and content-specific menu items that will vary depending upon the type of record that is active.

 #### Standard menu items